tongyu0924/Vision-Language-Inference-Framework-with-PageTable-Retrieval/README.md

 ## Results

-Evaluated on ViQuAE validation set (50 sampled questions), using `gpt-4o-mini` as the underlying model for both the baseline and our framework — the only variable is whether retrieval is used.

 ### Metrics

 - **Exact Match (EM)** — the predicted answer must match the gold answer *exactly* (after lowercasing and removing articles).
 This is the strict metric: a correct but differently-phrased answer counts as wrong.